PhilipFaure/aisstreamR/README.md

 The package handles WebSocket connections, subscribes to data streams based on user-defined bounding boxes, and decodes the incoming AIS messages into a user-friendly format.
 It also includes an option to automatically save the received data to a CSV file.

-NOTE: AISStream.io does not have great coverage for South African waters, and therefore I stopped developing this package.
+NOTE: AISStream.io does not have great coverage for South African waters, therefore I stopped developing this package.
+Works great for North American, European and Mediteranean areas though.
 Sorry nê.

 ---